oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 use, for example, Haskell code from Python, Java from Lua, or Fortran from Go.

-Now, for the next part of the mission statement: &ldquo;instantly available&rdquo;: My view here is that a programmer should be able to write code that goes into production as soon as they lift their finger off of the keyboard.
-I don&rsquo;t want to wait for a compile to finish, for tests to pass, for an intrepreter to reload my code.
+Now, for the next part of the mission statement: "instantly available": My view here is that a programmer should be able to write code that goes into production as soon as they lift their finger off of the keyboard.
+I don't want to wait for a compile to finish, for tests to pass, for an intrepreter to reload my code.
 All of those things, especially testing, are important, but they should happen automatically and complete within milliseconds.

-For the last part of the missions statement: &ldquo;for use by any programmer&rdquo;:
+For the last part of the missions statement: "for use by any programmer":
 My opinion is that *any* programmer should be able to leveage code written by another programmer, no matter what the skill level or programming language either programmer has.
-This distinction is important to me because nearly everything I&rsquo;ve describe above is already possible, but only for very experienced programmers.
-As William Gibson famously said: &ldquo;The future is already here — it&rsquo;s just not very evenly distributed.&rdquo;
+This distinction is important to me because nearly everything I've describe above is already possible, but only for very experienced programmers.
+As William Gibson famously said: "The future is already here — it's just not very evenly distributed."

-# That all sounds great, but how what are you doing to do about it?
+# That all sounds great, but how what are you going to do about it?

-Even if you agree that the things I want to do are worthwhile, it&rsquo;s still fair to ask what that means in concrete terms.
+Even if you agree that the things I want to do are worthwhile, it's still fair to ask what that means in concrete terms.

-One of things things that I&rsquo;m passionate about is working on making software development more &ldquo;instantly available&rdquo;.
+One of things things that I'm passionate about is working on making software development more "instantly available".
 There are many problems to solve in this area.
 For example, much of software development today involves unneccessary waiting.
 As programmers, we spend a lot of time waiting for software to install, tests to pass, a deploy to finish.
 The list goes on and on.

-It doesn&rsquo;t have to be this way though.
+It doesn't have to be this way though.
 We can and should make better tools for ourselves and eachother.

 As an example of one way we can make better tools.
-I created a tool that lets you <a href=&ldquo;<https://developer.okta.com/live-widget/>&rdquo;>edit the code of the Okta Sign-In Widget with instant feedback, from inside your web browser</a>.
-However, that tool uses JavaScript, and since I&rsquo;m focusing on Python and Go, I wanted to make an example of running Python from inside of the browser.
+I created a tool that lets you [edit the code of the Okta Sign-In Widget with instant feedback, from inside your web browser](https://developer.okta.com/live-widget/).
+However, that tool uses JavaScript, and since I'm focusing on Python and Go, I wanted to make an example of running Python from inside of the browser.
 So, I wrote a game for you to play and I have included this game below: